musienkoyuriy/ng2-modules-docs/ng2-datepicker-doc.md

 ```
 And you should be ready to go! :)
 #
-The default datepicker functionality is that it's tied to a standard form input field.
-Focus on the input (click, or use the tab key) to open an interactive calendar in a small overlay.
-Choose a date, click elsewhere on the page (blur the input), or hit the Esc key to close.
-If a date is chosen, feedback is shown as the input's value.

 # Single Date Picker
 The date range picker can be turned into a single datepicker widget with only one calendar.
 In this example, drop-downs for month and year selection can be found at the top of the calendar to quickly switch between months.